 According to the North Carolina Department of Environmental Quality, water quality in Headwaters Muddy Creek watershed where the facility is located is relatively good compared to other sub basins in the greater Yadkin-Pee Dee River basin.
-10

-The applicant stated that manufacturing the new products would not release new substances into the environment.
+The applicant stated that manufacturing the new products would not require additional environmental controls for air emission, water discharge or solid waste disposal.